ADVENT ST NICHOLAS

 His flying pose is echoed in reverse by a mermaid who speeds away to the left.
 She evokes the dangers of the sea and the pagan creatures that Christianity had defeated.

-This colourful scene was once grouped with other panels depicting the life and miracles of St Nicholas.
+This colourful scene was originally grouped with other panels depicting the life and miracles of St Nicholas.
 These stories formed the 'predella', or lower section of an altarpiece, with the Virgin and Child with angels and pairs of saints.
-The altarpiece stood in the church of San Niccolò that once stood in Cafaggio, Florence.
+The altarpiece was painted for the church of San Niccolò at Cafaggio, Florence.

 St Nicholas of Bari banishing the Storm